Avoid these 3 most COMMON cold email mistakes to have an even huge chance of success:

 If your lead flow is looking bleak, then these are probably the reasons as to why.

-1. You don’t know what works
+1 You don’t know what works

 Try one or two lead generation strategies at a time and then figure out which, if any, is working.

-4. You don’t really know your market
+2 You don’t really know your market

-Don’t try to appeal to everyone.
-By focusing on a specific industry, it doesn’t mean you are closing the door on all other companies.
+Focusing on a specific industry doesn’t mean you are closing the door on all other companies.

 This will help resonate with that audience much than if you try to be everything to everyone.